What is Intercompany Reconciliation: Examples, Processes and Tips

 • Spotting incorrectly recorded transactions or balances

+This process is essential for maintaining accurate financial records and ensuring the integrity of financial reporting.
 Intercompany reconciliations are necessary so that the consolidated financial position and financial status of the group, including parent and subsidiary, is properly known.

 Financial positions impact business decisions, so you want to make sure that you always know where the entire group actually stands, rather than looking to artificially increase assets, liabilities, incomes, and expenses at the hands of intercompany transactions.

-What are Intercompany Payables and Receivables?
+What are Intercompany Transactions, Payables, and Receivables?

 Any sum that is paid from one entity to another within the parent company’s umbrella is considered an intercompany payable.
 Similarly, intercompany receivables define any money that is owed to one entity from another under the same parent company.
+Eliminating these receivables is crucial for ensuring the accuracy of the final consolidated financial statement.

 There are a few types of intercompany payables, namely: